Su24-CS5004-Online-Lionelle/final-project-group-4/DesignDocuments/Testing.md

 Our testing strategy includes unit testing and integration testing.
 The primary goal is to ensure all components of the application function correctly and integrate seamlessly.
 We aim to cover the following areas:

 1. **API Testing**: Validate the MarketDataAPI class interactions with the Alpha Vantage API.
-2. **Backend Testing**: Verify the core logic and data management within the Model and Controller classes.
+2. **Model Testing**: Verify the core logic and data management within the Model class.
+3. **Controller Testing**: Ensure the Controller class correctly manages interactions between the View and the Model.
-3. **Frontend Testing**: Ensure the View class correctly displays data and handles user interactions.
+4. **View Testing**: Ensure the View class correctly displays data and handles user interactions.

 ## Testing Tools